FilipeMar/editable/README.md

         {"date":'12/4/2020',"month":'March',"name": 'Daniel Paul', "status":'new'},
       ];
     ```
-  Each objects *DO NOT* have to be positioned in same order as its column
+  Each objects *DO NOT* have to be positioned in same order as its column.
+But note that all columns should be given a values in the array.

 - `rowCount`: Interger value of number of rows to be generated: Optional if row data is provided
 - `columnCount`: Interger value of number of columns to be generated: Optional if column data is provided